dcunited001/dcunited001.github.io/_posts/2016-04-12-the-nature-of-space-time-and-information-implies-universal-language.md

 It takes 15 minutes to talk to Mars!
 To Mars!!
 Ok, sometimes 5, but more often than not, it's more than 10 minutes -- both ways!!

 > Oh, Elon didn't tell you?
-Elon Musk is clownin on all those hopeful astronauts.
+Elon Musk is clownin on all you hopeful astronauts.
-> I hate to break it to you, guys. *There's no lolcat videos on Mars!* Suckers.
+> I hate to break it to you. *There's no lolcat videos on Mars!* Suckers.
 > You'll have to settle with dust tornadoes and waiting for occasional Olympus
 > eruption.
 It only erupts every decade.
 I promise.
 JK, all respect to Elon.
 > He's the man.